 Day 1, Sunday, July 29, 2018 – Denver to Montrose

-Motorcoach will pick up participants at the Denver Museum of Nature and Science.
+Motorcoach will pick up participants in Denver at a place to be determined.
 Birding stops may be made at Kenosha Pass in South Park and at the Neversink Trail in the Curecanti National Recreation Area, each of which will give us an opportunity to look for birds of the lower montane forests, like Warbling Vireo, Red-naped Sapsucker and a variety of nuthatches and flycatchers.
 This evening there will be an orientation and get acquainted pizza party.
 Overnight Red Arrow Inn and Suites, Montrose, Colorado.
 (L,D)

 Day 2, Monday, July 30, 2018 – Colorado National Monument, Black Canyon of the Gunnison National Park